 Guidelines for Integrating Gender-Based Violence Interventions in Humanitarian Action

-It provides guidelines to address various factors linked to GBV in humanitarian settings, including militarization, lack of community and State protections, displacement, scarcity of essential resources, disruption of community services, changing cultural and gender norms, disrupted relationships and weakened infrastructure.
+It provides guidelines to address various factors linked to GBV in humanitarian settings, including militarisation, lack of community and state protections, displacement, scarcity of essential resources, disruption of community services, changing cultural and gender norms, disrupted relationships, and weakened infrastructure.

 It advocates how to strengthen national and community-based systems to promote resilience, for example, in the means of access to care and support for survivors.
 Furthermore, the document provides guidelines on aid recovery, where local and national capacities can be strengthened to create lasting GBV solutions.

 Part One provides an introduction to the Guidelines, and an overview of GBV with definitions, the nature, scope and contributing factors to GBV, and recommendations to ensure implementation of the Guidelines.

 Part Two provides an overview of thirteen Thematic Areas.
 It introduces key guiding principles and approaches for successful programme planning and implementation.

 Part There elaborates the thirteen Thematic Areas, and provides specific guidance on GBV prevention and mitigation in those areas.